 As much as I love a 600cc sportbike, sometimes I want a bit more midrange — a feeling of thrust between 3000 and 8000 rpm.
 That’s usually where I live.
 And so I’ve been considering a lightweight standard bike, like a Yamaha MT-09 SP or a Kawasaki Z900.

 But I thought — What about the retro special, the Z900RS?
 And how do the Z900 and Z900RS compare?

-So, while reading a few reviews and checking out a few local samples, I realised that while the Z900 and Z900RS share the same underlying platform, there’s quite a few differences that makes choosing between them non-trivial and a bit confusing to buyers.
+So, while reading a few reviews and checking out a few local samples, I realised that while the Z900 and Z900RS share the same underlying platform, there are quite a few differences that make choosing between them non-trivial and a bit confusing to buyers.